Hexeption/MCP-Reborn/README.md

 ## MCP-Reborn [![Build Status](https://github.com/Hexeption/MCP-Reborn/workflows/Java%20CI/badge.svg)](https://github.com/Hexeption/MCP-Reborn/actions?workflow=Java+CI)

-#### MCP-Reborn is a MCP (Mod Coder Pack) for minecraft for making modded clients for minecraft and researching it's code.
+#### MCP-Reborn is a MCP (Mod Coder Pack) for minecraft for making modded clients for minecraft and researching its code.

 #### Based on: MCPConfig and ForgeGradle by MinecraftForge Team.